This post was originally a guest post featured on The Crafting Nook blog. You can see the guest post here.

 First, open up Cricut Design Space.
 For this project, I’m going to be using the new and improved Cricut Design Space 3.
 It’s still in Beta mode and was just released to the general public, so this is my very first Cricut tutorial using the new Design Space!

-Before we can start designing, you will need to download the “Market Fresh” Stencil Image.
-You can get it for free by clicking here.
+Before we can start designing, you will need to download the “Market Fresh” Stencil Image in the resource library.